 We’re clearly preparing students for ongoing academic inquiry; in fact, of all the students who earn an undergraduate degree in Minnesota who then go on to earn a doctorate, more than half of them start out at our institutions.

-Private College Scholars Showcase
+Private College Scholars at the Capitol

-Each year we celebrate and share the power of our students’ undergraduate research with the Private College Scholars Showcase.
+Each year we celebrate and share the power of our students’ undergraduate research with the Private College Scholars at the Capitol.
 The projects that are recognized represent the breadth of disciplines at our institutions from philosophy to nursing and chemistry to operations management.
 The students have brought their curiosity to bear on a topic that was ripe for deeper inquiry, for them to observe carefully, frame questions and interpret results.
 Faculty or staff members have encouraged them along the way.

 Abstract booklets about student research projects